FAIR undertakes various compensation measures to minimize the impact of the construction process on the neighbourhood as well as on nature.

-The FAIR construction project is being accompanied by environmental compensation measures.
 An urban development agreement for regulating the compensatory measures was drawn up for this purpose.
 Environmental supervision is accompanying the planning and construction processes, and “round table” meetings with professional authorities and experts are held regularly.
-The local groundwater, vegetation, and forests are being monitored during the construction process.
-The environmental compensation measures for FAIR are being implemented in the facility’s immediate surroundings and take into account the forest, local wild animals such as amphibians, reptiles, and bats, and rare plants and habitats.

-The tunnel for the SIS100 accelerator ring is being built by means of the cut-and-cover construction method.
-As part of this process, the groundwater is being locally drawn down.
+For the construction of the tunnel meanwhile the groundwater is being locally drawn down.
 The water that has been pumped away is channeled back into the groundwater at approximately 50 discharge or infiltration wells in the direct vicinity of the construction site.
 The groundwater level is continuously monitored at measuring stations located all around the construction site.
 After the construction measures have been concluded, the groundwater will once again be able to flow normally.

-Survey pillars have been set up at various locations around the FAIR construction site (see photo).
-They are the key points of a virtual network of measuring lines that crisscross the construction site.
-With the help of this surveyor’s network, surveying engineers superimpose the construction plans on the construction site and can determine exactly where each building should stand and where each road should run.
-The survey pillars are protected by concrete rings.
+Survey pillars have been set up at various locations around the FAIR construction site.
+With the help of this surveyor’s network, surveying engineers superimpose the construction plans on the construction site so that the construction can be realized as planned.